Technology-Notes/clearcontainers-runtime-wiki/Newbie.md

 If you are new to Clear Containers, try working through the following tasks.
-They should help you to become familiar with the system:
+They should help you to become familiar with the system.

 # Basics